 Earlier versions of this sensor may be mounted in a different orientation which would affect the positioning of the sensor jumpers.
-See page 46 for additional information on sensor orientation.
+See page 44 for additional information on sensor orientation.

-For proper operation, the remote indoor temperature/humidity sensor (and any additional sensors) must be configured properly with the controller as shown in Step 2 on page 24.
-An additional remote indoor temperatureonly sensor can be purchased and installed in Zone 1.
+For proper operation, the remote indoor temperature/humidity sensor (and any additional sensors) must be configured properly with the controller as shown in Step 2 on page 22.
+An additional remote indoor temperature-only sensor can be purchased and installed in Zone 1.
 If the site in which the LC6000 controller will be used has more than one zone (maximum three zones per LC6000), additional remote temperature/humidity sensors (one per zone) will need to be purchased and installed in the additional zones.
-All installed sensors must be enabled in the controller menu (see Configure Sensors beginning on page 39).
+All installed sensors must be enabled in the controller menu (see Configure Sensors beginning on page 37).

-FIGURE 15

-Additional Remote Temperature and Temperature/Humidity Sensor Installation
+FIGURE 15 Additional Remote Temperature and Temperature/Humidity Sensor Installation

 One additional temperature sensor can be added to Zone 1 and additional temperature/humidity sensors may be added to Zones 2 and 3 (one per zone).
 Be sure the sensors are connected to the proper terminals on the terminal block and sensor as listed below.
+The maximum cable length to connect temperature or temperature/humidity sensors to the LC6000 is 98'.

-Zone 1: Optional Remote Temperature Sensor Terminals 20 & 21\
+Zone 1: Optional Remote Temperature Sensor Terminals 20 & 21